 Digital experience monitoring

 As consumers and employees increasingly interact with businesses on digital platforms, tracking and monitoring the customer experience has become essential.
 This is referred to as digital experience monitoring.
-Due to the importance of maintaining a high standard of user experience, recruiters are increasingly on the lookout for candidates who have proficiencies with some type of digital experience monitoring tools.
-Being able to comfortably use these software programs is one of the best ways for job-hunters to stand out to hiring professionals.
+Due to the importance of maintaining a high standard of user experience, recruiters are increasingly on the lookout for candidates who have proficiencies with some type of digital experience monitoring tool.
+Being able to comfortably use these software programmes is one of the best ways for job hunters to stand out to hiring professionals.

 Social media management

-Digital skills can a great addition to most modern resumes.
-Job-seekers need to adapt to compete amidst an increasingly connected world, by adding new technical abilities to their repertoire.
+Digital skills can be a great addition to most modern resumes.
+Job-seekers need to adapt to compete in an increasingly connected world by adding new technical abilities to their repertoire.
 Digital proficiencies are not limited to tech roles and companies.
 They are also helpful when trying to stand out among other applicants in the hiring process for less technology-oriented positions.
-Every applicant should consider e investing time and effort into learning new digital skills through extra courses, side projects, and self-learning.
+Every applicant should consider investing time and effort into learning new digital skills through extra courses, side projects, and self-learning.

 Ellen Diamond, a psychology graduate from the University of Hertfordshire, has a keen interest in the fields of mental health, wellness, and lifestyle.